-The TC-dland tool is used to generate a gridded file that determines the location of coastlines and islands, and is used as input to the TC-Pairs tool to determine the distance from land of a particular track point.
-The TC-Pairs tool matches pairs of input model data and best track (or any reference forecast) and calculates position errors.
+The TC-Dland tool is used to generate a gridded file that determines the location of coastlines and islands, and is used as input to the TC-Pairs tool to determine the distance from land of a particular track point.
+The TC-Pairs tool matches pairs of input model data and BEST track (or any reference forecast) and calculates position errors.
 The TC-Stat tool uses the TC-Pairs output to perform filter and summary jobs over the matched pair dataset.
+The TC-Gen tool performs a categorical analysis for tropical cyclone genesis forecasts.
+The TC-RMW tool performs a coordinate transformation of gridded model data, centered on the storm's location.
+The RMW-Analysis tool aggregates TC-RMW output across multiple cases.